bodulic/CATS-rb/README.md

 ## Transcriptome assembly mapping

-The following options are available for `CATS_rb_map script`:
+The following options are available for `CATS_rb_map`:

 `-S`: Enable stranded mapping, default: off

 Parameter `S` restricts Spaln to align transcripts in their native 5′ to 3′ orientation.

-`-N`: Maximum allowed number of mappings per transcript, default: 5
+`-N`: Maximum number of mappings per transcript, default: 5

 Parameter `N` should be increased when analyzing species with complex genomes that contain many paralogous genes, and decreased for smaller or less complex genomes.